hdosanjh/CRWR1200-draft/draft.md

-This is a draft of your document with some sample text.
-I am writing a paragraph.
-When I want to create a new paragraph, I hit the enter key twice to create a blank line.

-This is a new paragraph.
-Don't indent it with a tab or spaces.
-Use Markdown formatting.
-Check the course documents for further details.
+# Your Draft

+This is your draft.
+You will replace this placeholder text with your own text.

+Here is a new paragraph.
+It has a blank line before it.
+Generally, the only formatting you will need to know about is how to create new paragraphs, headers, and links.
+Here's a handy [guide on those topics](https://help.github.com/articles/basic-writing-and-formatting-syntax/).
+You may wish to bookmark it.

+To edit this text, click the pencil icon above and to the right.

+Happy writing!